 In the center, for smoothies or acai bowls.
-They do offer a full menu, but personally, I would only recommend their smoothies or acai bowls.
+They do offer a full menu but I would only recommend their smoothies or acai bowls.

 In the center, offers a full menu and was one of my favorite restaurants for healthy options.

-A note about healthy food in Rome – most Italian food is actually healthy; much more fresh (and free of preservatives) than what we are used to – many people come to Rome and enjoy all the pasta and pizza they want and don’t really gain weight.
-Of course everyone is different but this is the majority and I experienced it myself.
+A note about healthy food in Rome – most Italian food is actually healthy; it is much more fresh (and free of preservatives) than what we are used to – many people come to Rome and enjoy all the pasta and pizza they want and don’t really gain weight.
 The way they cook things is much healthier and portions are naturally smaller.
-I highly recommend if you are visiting Rome, to ENJOY the food.
-There will be a time to eat healthy when you get back home. 🙂 But of course if you want to have a good salad or lighter dish, the above are my recommendations.
+I highly recommend ENJOYING the food if you are visiting Rome.
+There will be plenty of time to eat healthy foods when you get back home.
+Of course, if you want to have a good salad or lighter dish, the above are my recommendations.

 For the best Sicilian Cannoli, there is a place called “Nonna Vincenza” with two locations in the center.
 They have funny hours so be sure to look them up ahead of time.

-In the center, a five minute walk from the Pantheon.
+In the center and about a five minute walk from the Pantheon.
 A great traditional gelateria with a ton of flavor options and outside seating.

 Gelateria della Palma

-In the center, a two minute walk from the Pantheon.
+In the center and a two minute walk from the Pantheon.
 They have a TON of options and non-traditional flavors – all of which taste amazing!

-For real Italian gelato, avoid the gelato places you see that the gelato is stacked high like a mountain.
+For real Italian gelato, avoid the gelato places you see where the gelato is stacked high like a mountain.
 This is NOT real gelato, but instead made with powders.

 FUSION / NON-TRADITIONAL ITALIAN FOOD

 In the center: If you would like a vegetarian place, this is one of our favorites.
-While it’s vegetarian, it’s not necessarily healthy 😛 but it’s delicious.
+Even though it is vegetarian, it’s not necessarily healthy but it IS delicious.

-If you’re looking for a place that serves American breakfast (or as close as it gets to American breakfast in Rome), there are two Bakery House locations, both serve American breakfast and lunch.
+If you’re looking for a place that serves American breakfast (or as close as it gets to American breakfast in Rome), there are two Bakery House locations, both serving American breakfast and lunch.
 I would recommend coming here if your hotel doesn’t offer a continental breakfast.
-Italian breakfast consists of a croissant, usually filled with jam, creme or nutella, and an espresso, which can be found at any corner bar throughout Rome.
+Italian breakfast consists of a croissant, usually filled with jam, creme, or nutella, and an espresso, which can be found at any corner bar throughout Rome.
 P.S.
-“Bar” in Rome simply means a cafe where you can get snacks, coffee and soft drinks.
+“Bar” in Rome simply means a cafe where you can get snacks, coffee, and soft drinks.

 TOURS / SIGHTS TO SEE

 This is one of our favorite tours in Rome and we recommend it to anyone visiting.
 It is an underground tour of an Ancient Roman Villa.
-There is a limited number of English or non-Italian tours and they get booked fast.
+There are a limited number of English or non-Italian tours and they fill up fast so book early!